"PNWDigitial.Net" is an open repeater network. But who are we? Well, let's find out . Our club call is WA7DMR. But we are not really a club at all.

 WHO: The core admin team for the PNWDigital.Net Network consist of the following Hams:

-KC7AAD, Rod, Spokane WA email // VM and web host, IP and networking SME
+KC7AAD, Rod, Spokane WA email // VM and web hosting services, IP and networking SME

-N7ER, Brad, Whidbey Island, WA email // Our primary presenter of DMR at meetings
+N7ER, Brad, Whidbey Island, WA email // Primary booster/presenter of DMR at meetings

-W7NCX, Dave, Vancouver WA, email // our primary NCS for the weekly Gathering, programmer
+W7NCX, Dave, Vancouver WA, email // Primary NCS for the weekly Gathering, programming and server services

-AF7PR, Rob, Tacoma WA. email // This is Mr. Repeater, the basic force behind the many repeaters in Washington
+AF7PR, Rob, Tacoma WA. email // Mr. Repeater, the basic force behind the many repeaters in Washington

 NO7RF, Mike, Mazama WA email // c-Bridge SME